ryanaripley/ryanaripley.github.io/_projects/banfill-locke-center-for-the-arts.md

 skills: "Logo design, WordPress, CRM integration"
 ---

-[Banfill-Locke Center for the Arts][banfill], started in 1979, is a nonprofit community art center located on the Mississippi River in an historic farmhouse and tavern.
+[Banfill-Locke Center for the Arts][banfill], established in 1979, is a nonprofit community art center located on the Mississippi River in an historic farmhouse and tavern.

 ### Project goals